eastmaels/steemblog.github.io/_posts/account/deanliu/2018-01-12_oranges-shabu-top-notch-shabu-shabu-hot-pot-in-taipei.md

 - - -

-This page is synchronized from the post: [Oranges Shabu (橘色涮涮屋) - Top notch Shabu Shabu Hot Pot in Taipei](https://steemit.com/@deanliu/oranges-shabu-top-notch-shabu-shabu-hot-pot-in-taipei)
+This page is synchronized from the post: ['Oranges Shabu (橘色涮涮屋) - Top notch Shabu Shabu Hot Pot in Taipei'](https://steemit.com/@deanliu/oranges-shabu-top-notch-shabu-shabu-hot-pot-in-taipei)